 The relationship between predicted variables in one dataset can be visualized with a prediction scatter matrix.
 The points on a scatter plot that move together or form a line become a consistent positive or negative pattern in the prediction model.
 If the points are concentrated in an area, it indicates that the variables are interdependent and can be used in predictions.
 In the three datasets there are variables that have a very strong relationship as indicated by the diagonal scatter plot.
-The attack type predictions that are closely interconnected and dependent are between

-INTRUSION-DDOS and MALWARE-DDOS, while those that are less closely interconnected and dependent are between INTRUSION-MALWARE.
-Predictions of action taken that are closely interconnected and dependent are between LOGGED-BLOCKED and IGNORED-LOGGED, while those that are less closely interconnected and dependent are between BLOCKED-IGNORED.
-All severity level prediction variables are closely related and dependent(Fig. 7).
+The close relationship and dependence of many prediction results on the scatter matrix depicted with dots concentrated in one area is proof of the identification of the relationship between cyber attack prediction results.
+The attack type predictions that are closely interconnected and dependent are between INTRUSION-DDOS and MALWARE-DDOS, while those that are less closely interconnected and dependent are between INTRUSION-MALWARE.
+Predictions of action taken that are closely interconnected and dependent are LOGGED-BLOCKED between and IGNORED-LOGGED. while those that are less closely interconnected and dependent are between BLOCKED-IGNORED.
+All severity level prediction variables are closely related and dependent (Fig. 7).